petejank/simple-pull-request-template/README.md

 ## Example of Usage

-Example of template usage can be found in [pull requests](https://github.com/petejank/simple-pull-request-template/pulls).
+Example of template usage can be found in this [pull request](https://github.com/petejank/simple-pull-request-template/pull/1).

 ## Contribution